dandyvica/clf/README.md

 # example of a Windows command, which returns a list of files
   - logfile:
       list: ['cmd.exe', '/c', 'dir /B /S .\tests\integration\tmp\list_files.log.*']
-  }
 ```

-## Environment provided to the called scripts or commands
+## Data provided to the callback
-Whenever a match is found when searching a logfile, if provided, a script is called, with optional arguments.
-A list of environment variables is created and passed to the created process, to be used by the called script.
+Whenever a match is found when searching a logfile, if provided, a callback is called, with optional arguments.
+If the callback is a script, a list of environment variables is created and passed to the created process.
+If the callback is a TCP or UDS callback, all data are provided as a JSON string, with the JSON string length provided first.
+In case of a set of global variables, those are only provided during the first payload sent to the callback in case of a TCP or UDS callback, or each time in case of a script callback.

 Following is the list of created variables:

 variable name | description
 ---                                | ---